open-telemetry/opentelemetry-java/sdk-extensions/autoconfigure/README.md

 | otel.exporter.prometheus.port | OTEL_EXPORTER_PROMETHEUS_PORT | The local port used to bind the prometheus metric server.
 Default is `9464`.       |
 | otel.exporter.prometheus.host | OTEL_EXPORTER_PROMETHEUS_HOST | The local address used to bind the prometheus metric server.
 Default is `0.0.0.0`. |

+Note that this is a pull exporter - it opens up a server on the local process listening on the specified host and port, which a Prometheus server scrapes from.

 ### Logging exporter

 The logging exporter prints the name of the span along with its attributes to stdout.
 It's mainly used for testing and debugging.